kapoolay/DigitalCrafts/README.md

 # digitalcrafts

-This repo consists of all of Kevin Capule's assignments and exercises done in DigitalCrafts
+This repo includes of all of Kevin Capule's assignments and exercises done in DigitalCrafts